Verry Elleegant

-Verry Elleegant (foaled 12 October 2015) is a New Zealand-bred Australian-trained Thoroughbred racehorse that has won 11 Group One races.
-She was crowned the 2020/2021 Australian Racehorse of the Year, and was the winner of the 2021 Melbourne Cup and 2020 Caulfield Cup.
+Verry Elleegant (12 October 2015 – 18 February 2024) was a New Zealand-bred Australian-trained Thoroughbred racehorse that won 11 Group One races.
+She was crowned the 2020/2021 Australian Racehorse of the Year and was the winner of the 2021 Melbourne Cup and 2020 Caulfield Cup.

 Background

-Verry Elleegant is out of the New Zealand race mare Opulence, which was owned by her initial trainer, Nick Bishara.
-After Opulence won two races she was sold at the 2011 Mixed Sale at Karaka to Don Goodwin, who is the owner of Very Elleegant's sire, Zed.
+Verry Elleegant was out of the New Zealand race mare Opulence, which was owned by her initial trainer, Nick Bishara.
+After Opulence won two races she was sold at the 2011 Mixed Sale at Karaka to Don Goodwin, who is the owner of Verry Elleegant's sire, Zed.
 The horse was named after Goodwin's granddaughter Ellee.
 Previously, he had named her brother "Verry Flash", adopting the "verry" spelling to be distinctive.
 Both Bishara and Goodwin struck up a friendship and raced Verry Elleegant until she was sold to clients of Australian trainer Darren Weir.

 Racing career

 2017/18: two-year-old season

 Verry Elleegant made her racing debut on 7 July 2018.
 She finished second at Te Rapa Racecourse in New Zealand, ridden by Rowena Smyth in the Majestic Horse Floats Plate.